 - UC Berkeley, BA in Linguistics

 Brian Komei Dempster is a professor of rhetoric and language and a faculty member in Asian Pacific American Studies at the University of San Francisco (USF), where he also serves as Director of Administration for the Master of Arts in Asia Pacific Studies.
-He has been at USF since 2001 and received the Distinguished Teaching Award (along with Ronald Sundstrom) in 2010.
+He has been at USF since 2001 and received the Distinguished Teaching Award (along with Ronald Sundstrom) in 2010 and the Dean's Scholar Award for 2022-2023.

 Professor J.P.
 Allen is a pioneering researcher and educator in the field of online/internet business, specializing in open technologies and the digital transformation of organizations and society.
 He is the author of Digital Entrepreneurship and Technology and Inequality: Concentrated Wealth in a Digital World.